CERTIFICATION PROCESS AT A GLANCE

 Q. What does certification cost?

-A. For first-time applicants, the cost is about $1040 for a farmer and about $1300 for a processor or handler; the actual cost will vary depending on the final cost of the on-site inspection.
-For a farmer, $590 minimum is due with the application and the remaining $450 can be divided among the remaining quarters of the year.
+A. For first-time applicants, the cost is $1100 for a farmer (producer), $1250 for a producer/handler, and $1300 for a processor or handler; the actual cost will vary depending on the final cost of the on-site inspection.
+For a farmer, $650 minimum is due with the application and the remaining $450 can be divided among the remaining quarters of the year.
+For a producer/handler, $750 minimum is due with the application and the remaining $500 can be divided among the remaining quarters of the year.
 For a processor or handler, $750 minimum is due with the application and the remaining $550 can be divided among the remaining quarters of the year.
 In subsequent years, the certification fee is based on the previous year’s organic sales, so that the cost of certification is tied to the sales benefit it provides to the operation.
 Please see the Fee Schedules for your type of operation, and contact MOSA with any questions.

 Q. How much record-keeping will be required?